 Fifty-Two Percent of Europeans are Open to Federated Identification, Finds Unisys Survey

-LONDON and BLUE BELL, Pa., May 2, 2018 – According to a new survey from Unisys Corporation (NYSE: UIS), more than half of Europeans (52 percent) said they are open to adopting federated identification systems to expedite access to online services.
-Federated identification allows a single electronic identity to be used by citizens across multiple organizations for easy verification and assertion of attributes online.
+LONDON, May 2, 2018 – According to a new survey from Unisys Corporation, more than half of Europeans (52 percent) said they are open to adopting federated identification systems to expedite access to online services.
+Federated identification allows a single electronic identity to be used by citizens across multiple organisations for easy verification and assertion of attributes online.

 Surveying more than 3,500 Europeans across seven countries in Europe, Unisys asked consumers their opinions on federated identity, biometric authentication for access to their online accounts and attitudes on sharing personal data.